Pitichinaccio/wandering-hour-clock/README.md

   - added NTP server of PTB Braunschweig (Germany)
   - additions on the web interface

-### wishlist
+### things I am working on

-Things I would like to implement / improve
+features I would like to implement / improve
 - calibration of the stepper position every 12 hours using a IR sensor (unfortunately, the 28BYJ-48 usualy isn't that accurate as it was designed to open/close ventilation valves for cars, as far as I now)
+- auto setting the time after startup

 ## Demo
 ![Timelapse](images/front_slower_small.gif)